unclereeemus/ytmp/README.md

   - entries for local files are created with \`cksum --untagged --algorithm=blake2b -l 48 <file> | sed 's@\b  @ @'\`
   - thumbnails are not automatically deleted. if \$download_thumbnails option is set to 1 then thumbnails are downloaded and not removed regardless of whether the song is downloaded or not
+  - move functions are made last to first this is to insure that if multiple entries are competing for the same spot the order turns out to be the order sent. this is also why the msgs might be up side down.
   - sadly there's no way to customize the fzf keybinds without modifying the source so if something doesn't work for you feel free to do a global replace of the bind (the keynames are not always what's shown in this help so consult the fzf manpage to see what fzf calls them)